 A Brief History of the Rountree Branch Trail

 It all started in the late 1990s when David Canny and Martin Dawson formed the Friends of the Rountree Branch (FORB) as an ad hoc sub-committee of the City of Platteville’s Parks and Recreation Department.
 This volunteer group secured trail easements and funding from WI DNR grants and community donations to begin construction of the Rountree Branch Trail (RBT).
-Over the next several years, FORB, the City, UW-Platteville, local businesses, and many, many volunteers worked together to construct approximately 1 mile of gravel trail between Markee Drive/Chestnut Street and and Valley Road.
-In 2002, educational signs were installed along the trail through a cooperative project funded by the University of Wisconsin-Platteville.
+Over the next several years, FORB, the City, University of Wisconsin-Platteville (UWP), local businesses, and many, many volunteers worked together to construct approximately 1 mile of gravel trail between Markee Drive/Chestnut Street and and Valley Road.
+In 2002, educational signs were installed along the trail through a cooperative project funded by UWP.

 However, during fundraising for the “3 for $100K” projects, PCA was repeatedly asked by residents and business owners about plans to completely pave and light the trail.
 Exploratory discussions with several funding sources convinced the City and PCA that the project would be even more attractive as one large package that included paving and lighting.